GeralynMendall/A-Quote-A-Day/README.md

-A program designed to give you a daily motivational quote from Arnell Milhouse.
+An app designed to give you a daily motivational quote from Arnell Milhouse.